Employee rewards and recognition are a critical part of an employee engagement strategy.

 This skeptical view comes from misunderstandings about the value of rewards and recognition in the workplace.

 These faulty beliefs hold businesses back from investing sufficient time and resources into formal recognition.
-As a result, these biases prevent companies from building truly successful programs.
+As a result, these biases prevent companies from building great employee recognition programs.

 Let’s expose some of these common misunderstandings, so you can start building a thriving recognition program.